 *Business Writing test results are available in 3-5 business days.
 All other exam results are available immediately.

 ECC also offers a study program for the WorkKeys® exams called WorkKeys curriculum.
 Call the Career Development Services Office, Building B, Room B120, 847-214-7399, or visit career development services for more information.

-Successful completion of the WorkKeys® assessments in Applied Mathematics, Graphic Literacy, and Work Place Documents can lead to earning a National Career Readiness Certificate (ACT NCRC), credential earned by more than 2.3 million people across the United States.
+Successful completion of the WorkKeys® assessments in Applied Mathematics, Graphic Literacy, and Work Place Documents can lead to earning a National Career Readiness Certificate (ACT NCRC), a credential earned by more than 2.3 million people across the United States.

 Before registering, read the following information: